amascut/amascut.github.io/essays/botaniary.md

 ### The problem

 There are a lot of plants out there on the University of Hawaii campus.
-However these plants are not always conveniently labeled.
+However these plants are not always conveniently labelled.
 There is a significant lack of local plant identification apps out there and carrying around a plant field guide is not always convenient.
 <ul>
 <li>What if someone sees a plant but doesn’t have a field guide handy?</li>
 <li>And what about those plants that are on campus that people hear about, but have never quite been able to find?</li>